Schools

 Many parents know that a small student-to-teacher ratio is desirable so that each child has adequate supervision and attention.
 Jersey City’s preschool student-to-teacher ratios range quite a bit and also depend on the exact age of your child.
 Infant classes tend to have a smaller ratio, while PreK programs can be larger, going up to 12:1.
 It is important to understand if the school you are interested in is advertising the average of those ratios across the school, or giving you exactly the ratio in the classroom your child will be a part of.

 Another important factor is the quality of instruction your child will receive.
-Ask for teacher bios and backgrounds to get a sense of the talent on staff.
+Ask for teacher bios and backgrounds to get a sense of the talent of the staff.
 Nursery school teachers are not required by the state to have any certain level of a teaching degree.

 Ivy Primary Prep values student-teacher engagement and upholds a 5:1 student to teacher ratio.
 The entire school is capped at 6 classes for a boutique learning experience that fosters a family atmosphere and close-knit culture.
 Teacher positions require a bachelor’s level or higher degree in education.
 It is with these standards that Ivy Primary Prep is meeting parents where their expectations are and should be, for a quality preschool experience.